Feta is the most well-known cheese in Greece. It is a soft, white, brined cheese that is very nutritious and is an excellent source of calcium.

 Bottom Line: Because of its characteristic flavor and aroma, feta cheese can be an excellent addition to meals.

 Take Home Message

 Feta is a brined, white cheese with a soft and creamy texture.

 Compared to other cheeses, it’s low in calories and fat.
 It also contains a high amount of B vitamins, phosphorus and calcium, which can benefit bone health.

 Additionally, feta contains beneficial bacteria and fatty acids.

-However, this type of cheese is high in sodium and lactose.
+However, this type of cheese is relatively high in sodium.
 Pregnant women should also be sure to avoid unpasteurized feta.